Judah Halevi: Biography

-Judah ben Samuel ha-Levi was born either in Toledo or Tudela, both then under Almoravid rule, between 1075 and 1080.
+Judah ben Samuel haLevi was born either in Toledo, Spain, or Tudela, Navarre, both then ruled by the Almoravid dynasty, between 1075 and 1080.
 The confusion surrounding his place of birth arises from unclear text in a manuscript.
-Both cities were under Muslim control when he grew up but were conquered by Christian rulers during his lifetime; Toledo by Alfonso VI in 1085, and Tudela by Alfonso the Battler in 1118.
+Both cities were under Muslim control when he grew up but were conquered by Christian rulers during his lifetime; Toledo by Alfonso VI of León and Castile in 1085, and Tudela by Alfonso the Battler in 1118.

-Halevi likely received a comprehensive education in Jewish texts (including both the Bible and Talmud), the Arabic language, and the sciences, including as medicine, mathematics, and philosophy.
+HaLevi likely received a comprehensive education in Jewish texts (including both the Hebrew Bible and Talmud), the Arabic language, and the sciences, including as medicine, mathematics, and philosophy.
 As a youth, he traveled to Granada, the main center of Jewish literary and intellectual life at the time.
-There he modeled work after Moses Ibn Ezra for a competition, sparking recognition for Halevi's aptitude as a poet as well as a close friendship with Ibn Ezra.
-As an adult he was a physician and an active participant in trade and Jewish communal affairs.
+There, he modeled work after Moses Ibn Ezra for a competition, sparking recognition for haLevi's aptitude as a poet as well as a close friendship with Abraham ibn Ezra.
+As an adult, he was a physician and an active participant in trade and Jewish communal affairs.
 He was in contact with both Jewish and non-Jewish nobles and dignitaries within Spain and around the world.
 While in Toledo, he supported himself by practicing medicine.
-He and Abraham ibn Ezra were well acquainted and the latter quoted Halevi on multiple occasions in his commentary on Tanakh.
+He and ibn Ezra were well acquainted, and the latter quoted haLevi on multiple occasions in his commentary on the Tanakh.

-Like other Jewish poets during the "Golden Age of Jewish culture" of the 10th to 12th century, he employed the patterns and themes of Arabic poetry.
+Like other Jewish poets during the golden age of Jewish culture in Spain of the 10th to 12th centuries, he employed patterns and themes of Arabic poetry in his work.
 His themes embrace all those that were current among Hebrew poets: praise of friends and notable figures, reflections on fate, youth and ageing, expressions of friendship and love, wine and celebration, didactic verse, wedding compositions, poetic riddles, and poems centred on longing for the Land of Israel.
 His poetry is distinguished by special attention to acoustic effect and wit.

-Ha-Levi had at least one daughter, reportedly a poet herself, who married Isaac Ibn Ezra, son of Abraham Ibn Ezra.
+Ha-Levi had at least one daughter, reportedly a poet herself, who married Isaac ibn Ezra, son of Abraham ibn Ezra.